-The above shows that we have made improvements particularly with our reading and literacy outcomes.
+The above shows that we have continued to make improvements particularly with our reading and literacy outcomes.
 There is still a need to focus on addressing the disadvantage attainment gap across all year groups but particularly with KS4.
-We also need to prioritise student attendance and engagement with extra-curricular activities this year and we will be working closely with TFTF to do so.

 Externally provided programmes